If you want steak fajitas that are actually tender, full of flavor, and don’t leave you with a sink full of dishes, this is it.

 • 2 tablespoons fresh lime juice

-• 8 6-8" flour or corn tortillas warmed
+• 8 (6-8 inch) flour torillas or corn tortillas

-• Optional toppings: sliced avocado or guacamole diced tomatoes, Mexican cheese blend, cilantro, extra lime juice
+• Optional toppings: sliced avocado or guacamole, diced tomatoes, Mexican cheese blend, cilantro, extra lime juice

 Instructions

-• To make the seasoning, combine the chili powder, cumin, garlic powder, sea salt and black pepper in a small bowl.
+• To make the seasoning, combine the chili powder, cumin, garlic powder, paprika, sea salt and black pepper in a small bowl.
 Set aside.

 • Add the sliced steak to a large gallon zip lock back.
 Drizzle with 1 tablespoons olive oil, juice from one lime and sprinkle with ⅔ of the fajita seasoning.
 Mix and shake the bag well until all the steak is coated.
 Let marinate in the fridge for 15 minutes or overnight.